elephantscale/es-training-new/python/slides/PYTHON-Intro.md

   * Created By Guido Von Rossom in 1991

-  * Designed as an alternative to ”scripting languages” like Perl
+  * Designed as an alternative to "scripting languages" like Perl

     - Fully OOP (Object Oriented Programming)

   * Dynamically Typed Language

-    - “Duck Typing” – if it walks like a duck..
+    - "Duck Typing" – if it walks like a duck..
     - Automatic type conversion

   * JIT (Just in Time)